Understanding Tongue Tie and Breastfeeding

-Some babies are born with a condition called tongue-tie, where a small piece of tissue under the tongue (the frenulum) may limit how well the tongue moves.
-In some cases, this can make breastfeeding more difficult or uncomfortable.
+Some babies are born with a condition commonly called tongue tie.
+This is when a small piece of tissue under the tongue (the frenulum) develops in a way which limits the tongue's full range of movement.
+In some cases, this makes breastfeeding difficult or painful.
+Tongue tie can also impact milk supply, bottle feeding, infant weight gain, reflux symptoms, and infant sleep patterns.

 Some signs that may point to a tongue-tie include: